pwightman/PDTiledView/README.md

 ## Discussion

-The internal implementation does not use `UITableView`s, so while some things are cached, tiles are not loaded on-the-fly and cached as rows are in UITableView.
+The internal implementation does not use `UITableView`s, so while some things are cached, tiles are not loaded on-the-fly and cached as rows are in `UITableView`.
 This shouldn't be a big deal unless you are displaying 1,000s of tiles or tiles are extremely rendering intensive.
 Pull requests are more than welcome to help implement caching, or perhaps to use `UITableView`s internally.